MrBadWithNames/Boric-Alchemy-Documentation/README.md

                 > If you harvest the ice on time you’ll still get your saltpetre back.
 Note: the ice is required in some recipes (like making hydrogen peroxide), the ice you get is lake ice.

-**Advanced Batteries.
+**Advanced Batteries.**
-**Use: Usable in recipes for electrochemistry (any recipe using an electricity source and electrodes).
+Use: Usable in recipes for electrochemistry (any recipe using an electricity source and electrodes).
 Variants: > Lead & Lead Dioxide (Charged and Dead).
                   > Zinc & Silver Chloride (Charged and Dead).
                   > Zinc & Copper (Charged and Dead).
 Recipes: crafted from a lead-battery casing (made from lead plates, tools, and soldering items) + the relevant salts, metals, and or electrolyte.
 Note: after being depleted, the battery can be disassembled to get the lead casing and the occasional salt or metal back. (if the chemistry and game engine limitations allow it)

-**Primitive Batteries.
+**Primitive Batteries.**
-**Use: Usable in recipes for electrochemistry (weaker and less durable than the advanced batteries).
+Use: Usable in recipes for electrochemistry (weaker and less durable than the advanced batteries).
 Variants: > Zinc & Sulfur.
                   > Lead & Sulfur.
 Recipes: crafted from the necessary salt, metal, and empty battery cells (crafted from clay bowls).
 Note: When depleted, the primitive batteries will transform into empty battery cells.

-**Alchemist Hat.
+**Alchemist Hat.**
-**Use: Wearable, Warm, and Stylish!
+Use: Wearable, Warm, and Stylish!
 Variants: regular and rubber lined for extra water resistance!
 Recipes: crafted from rope, red cloth, and twine.
 Note: N/A.

-**Diving Equipment.
+**Diving Equipment.**
-**Use: A two-part diving set!
+Use: A two-part diving set!
 Parts: diving helmet, and diving tank.
 Variants: The tank comes in full and empty variants and must be re-filled with a pump if durability runs out.
 Recipes: brass plates, glass, rubber seals, nails and strips, and tools.
 Note: N/A.

-**Gas Mask.
+**Gas Mask.**
-**Use: Wearable, prevents nearby fumigators (AOE gas damage blocks) from hurting the wearer!
+Use: Wearable, prevents nearby fumigators (AOE gas damage blocks) from hurting the wearer!
 Variants: N/A
 Recipes: crafted from wax, cloth, rope, bowls, and activated charcoal (made in a retort with charcoal and water).
 Note: Currently it does not lose durability but it may in the future.

-**Bronze Necklaces.
+**Bronze Necklaces.**
-**Use: Wearable, a way to show off gems, especially the ones only an alchemist can obtain!
+Use: Wearable, a way to show off gems, especially the ones only an alchemist can obtain!
 Variants: Peridot, Emerald, Diamon, Amethyst, Aquamarine (grown in the autoclave), and Topaz.
 Recipes: crafted from a gem, tools, a tin bronze chain, and soldering stuff.
 Note: Currently it does not lose durability but it may in the future.

-**Gas Compressor:
+**Gas Compressor:**
-**Use: Used as part of the atmosphere-liquifying apparatus – used to obtain liquid air.
+Use: Used as part of the atmosphere-liquifying apparatus – used to obtain liquid air.
 Recipes: iron, tools, rubber tools, soldering stuff.

-**Gas Cooler:
+**Gas Cooler:**
-**Use: Used as part of the atmosphere-liquifying apparatus – used to obtain liquid air.
+Use: Used as part of the atmosphere-liquifying apparatus – used to obtain liquid air.
 Recipes: copper, tools, rubber tools, soldering stuff.

-**Gas Decompressor:
+**Gas Decompressor:**
-**Use: Used as part of the atmosphere-liquifying apparatus – used to obtain liquid air.
+Use: Used as part of the atmosphere-liquifying apparatus – used to obtain liquid air.
 Recipes: iron, tools, rubber tools, soldering stuff.

-**Electrodes:
+**Electrodes:**
-**Use: Used for electrochemical recipes.
+Use: Used for electrochemical recipes.
 Recipes: the metal, salt, and tools.
 Variants: copper, iron, lead, lead dioxide, graphite, amorphous carbon,

-**Filled Crucibles:
+**Filled Crucibles:**
-**Use: electrolysis in molten metal – for example to get sodium metal out of molten salt.
+Use: electrolysis in molten metal – for example to get sodium metal out of molten salt.
 First you craft them in your inventory, then you cook them on a fire and use them in the recipe before they cool back down.
 Recipes: the crucible and the thing to melt.
 Can make sodium, aluminium, and beryllium.
 Variants: salt, sodium metal, and alumina + cryolite

-**Electron Accelerator:
+**Electron Accelerator:**
-**Use: Ionize stuff – turn doped quartz (grown in an autoclave) into amethyst, or smoky quartz, or turn a container of oxygen into ozone.
+Use: Ionize stuff – turn doped quartz (grown in an autoclave) into amethyst, or smoky quartz, or turn a container of oxygen into ozone.
 Recipes: steel, lead, copper, tools, induction coils, electron tubes.
 Note: for crafting, it must be crafted with a running generator to power it.

-**Induction Coil:
+**Induction Coil:**
-**Use: Electrical equipment and transformer.
+Use: Electrical equipment and transformer.
 Recipes: iron, rubber, wires, and tools.

-**Polyethylene:
+**Polyethylene:**
-**Use: synthetic fibre – used for bags, bows, clothes and so on!
+Use: synthetic fibre – used for bags, bows, clothes and so on!
 Recipes: > in an autoclave, dry silica gel (doped with Chromium Vi oxide) + ethylene gas makes polyethylene fluff.
                 > polyethylene fluff cooked in a pot makes polyethylene fibres.
                 > the fibres make a twine, the twine make a cloth.
 Can replace flax in most vanilla recipes.

-**Alchemical Meat Salts:
+**Alchemical Meat Salts:**
-**Use: curing meat to make it last longer, look redder, and taste… longer!
+Use: curing meat to make it last longer, look redder, and taste… longer!
 Recipes: salt, saltpetre, and sodium phosphate.
 Note: to actually cure some meat, put the powder in a barrel with raw red meat, fish, or poultry.

-**Candy:
+**Candy:**
-**Use: calories and the occasional bit of healing or damage!
+Use: calories and the occasional bit of healing or damage!
 Recipes: honey / sucrose + flavouring / dry / milk powder (depending on the kind)
 Variants: honeydrops, herbal, banana, toffee, cherry, cyanide (hurts), gasoline (hurts and can burn)

-**Amphetamine:
+**Amphetamine:**
-**Use: speed buff!
+Use: speed buff!
 Recipes: hcl + formetorex (lotta stuff bro)
 Note: have fun ^^

-**Sulfur Bacteria Incubator:
+**Sulfur Bacteria Incubator:**
-**Use: a way to farm sulfur at the cost of sulfur rich foods like eggs and cabbages.
+Use: a way to farm sulfur at the cost of sulfur rich foods like eggs and cabbages.
 Recipes: clay pot, copper, oil lantern (for heating), and alcohol to sterilize.
 Note: you have to find a piece of the slime to cultivate more, and if you forget about the incubator, it can spoil you can lose your harvest.

-**Combustion Engine:
+**Combustion Engine:**
-**Use: a way to turn a fuel into electricity, the engine always has 75 uses, but depending on the fuel it could take 2 or 10 litres of it.
+Use: a way to turn a fuel into electricity, the engine always has 75 uses, but depending on the fuel it could take 2 or 10 litres of it.
 Recipes: copper, magnetite nugget, wires, gears (iron or rusty), rubber, and the assembled engine body (smithed then assembled (partly on the ground in-world, and partly in the grid.
 If in doubt check the item description).

-**Special Bandages:
+**Special Bandages:**
-**Use: a way to heal better than with just dry cloth.
+Use: a way to heal better than with just dry cloth.
 Recipes: a clean bandage +  the item or more commonly liquid needed.
 Variants: Epsom salts solution, disinfecting (from phenol or cresols)

-**Mortar and Pestles:
+**Mortar and Pestles:**
-**Use: a low-durability quern / pulveriser alternative for early game with lower yields.
+Use: a low-durability quern / pulveriser alternative for early game with lower yields.
 Recipes: hard rock, and tools..
 Variants: All the hard rocks like granite and sandstone.

-**Synthetic Dyes:
+**Synthetic Dyes:**
-**Use: add the dry stuff to water or a solvent and get your dye – a concentrated dye has to be watered down first.
+Use: add the dry stuff to water or a solvent and get your dye – a concentrated dye has to be watered down first.
 Recipes: oxides, hydroxides, and organic chemicals – a lot of things can be dyes if you try hard enough.
 •	RED: alizarin, litharge, potassium dichromate
 •	BLUE: copper hydroxide, concentrated dye